Foster carer eligibility requirements

 ACCOMMODATION

 Applicants need to have adequate, safe accommodation for a child.
 Children need a bedroom of their own.
-All safety requirements eg. fenced pool need to be completed before placement.
+All safety requirements eg. a fenced pool need to be completed before placement.
 Applicants may be home owners or rent.

-CHARACTER & REFERENCE
+CHARACTER & REFERENCES

 Background checks are conducted including a Working with Children Check and a National Police History Check for any residents in the home who are over the age of 18 years.
 A check will also be undertaken with the Department of Communities and Justice and applicants details entered onto the NSW Carers Register.
 Applicants will be required to provide details of their criminal history (if any) and this will be taken into account when considering their application.
 Applicants who have a record of violence, sexual assault or a crime against a child will not be able to continue with their application.
 Applicants need to be able to provide two references from people who are not related to them.